-If you’re not sure, don’t hesitate to give us a call at Frankenstein Computers.
+If you are not sure, do not hesitate to give us a call here at Frankenstein Computers.
 We can quickly help you figure out if what you are seeing is legitimate or not.
 And if it IS legitimate of course Frankenstein Computers is still the best place in Austin for virus removals.

 Another quick reminder, nobody will ever give you call out of the blue for your computer.
 Unless you are paying somebody to perform work on your computer, take any incoming call about your computer as suspicious.

-Neither of these two scams are new, they’ve actually been around for quite some time, but we have seen them pick back up in activity in the recent days.
+Neither of these two scams are new, they have actually been around for quite some time, but we have seen them pick back up in activity in the recent days.

 If your just not sure, pick up the phone and give Frankenstein Computers a call!
 Better safe than sorry!